 At least four of those licenses will function as strictly mobile sportsbooks, not tied into a partnership with a land-based casino.

 The other licenses could see Virginia’s planned land-based casinos launch online sports betting.
 A November public vote approved the construction of casinos in four Virginia cities.

-Visit: FanDuel Sportsbook Virginia – Get a $200 Risk-Free day
+Visit: FanDuel Sportsbook Virginia – Get up to $1000 risk free bet

 Like its biggest rival, DraftKings, FanDuel is one of the brands leading the charge in the US mobile sports betting boom.
 The company expanded from fantasy sports into sports betting and online casino gaming over the last two years, becoming one of the biggest sports wagering brands in the US in the process.

 FanDuel operates an online sportsbook in almost a dozen states.
 The FanDuel launch in Virginia happened just a day before its launch in Michigan.

 FanDuel teams with land-based casinos to offer online sports betting in most states.
 Virginia laws allow FanDuel Sportsbook to operate with a casino license partner, or as an online-only app.
 In the end, FanDuel partnered with the Washington Football Team, which plays in Maryland but is headquartered in Virginia.
 This partnership allowed it a leg up in launch order over other sportsbooks who will most likely have online-only licenses.

 Regardless of licensing, the first bet was placed on FanDuel Virginia on January 21, 2021, a momentous day for Virginia bettors.

 Visit: BetMGM Virginia – Claim up to $600 risk free bet